Attorney Kelly Cook Culbertson

 Internships with UNIDROIT (the international institute for the unification of private law) in Rome, following a business law semester in Florence, Italy, and with IFAR (The International Foundation for Art Research), in New York City, were both integral to Kelly’s studies in the international law of preservation and repatriation of art and artifacts.
 Kelly also interned in the Office of General Counsel for John Carroll University in Cleveland, and in the Office of Court Counsel for the Sixth Judicial Circuit of Florida, where rather more practical lawyering skills were honed, or the lack thereof reprimanded.

 The daughter of an especially clever estate, probate, and guardianship attorney (Edward T. Culbertson, an unofficial and incomparably valuable “of counsel” to date), Kelly focused heavily on real property and estate law at Case Western.
-Her sister, Catherine Ingrande, has lately graduated from Stetson Law and is continuing the family profession, and has elected a sub-specialty in guardianships.
+Her sister, Catherine Ingrande, has lately graduated from Stetson Law and is continuing the family profession – she focuses on vacation properties, mobile home transfers, and guardianships.

 Kelly graduated from Penn State University with a B.A. in Journalism following a brief but informative period at Carnegie Mellon in Pittsburgh, dual majoring in writing and theatre design.
 A minor in art history was long ago lost to the vagaries of academic bureaucracy, sadly.